 Patent Prosecution Highway pilot programme between the IP5 Offices based on PCT and national work products

-The European Patent Office (EPO), the Japan Patent Office (JPO), the Korean Intellectual Property Office (KIPO), the State Intellectual Property Office of the People's Republic of China (SIPO) and the United States Patent and Trademark Office (USPTO), referred to as the IP5 Offices, announced on 24 September 2013 their intention to launch a comprehensive Patent Prosecution Highway pilot programme.
+The European Patent Office (EPO), the Japan Patent Office (JPO), the Korean Intellectual Property Office (KIPO), the State Intellectual Property Office of the People's Republic of China (SIPO) and the United States Patent and Trademark Office (USPTO), referred to as the IP5 Offices, have decided to extend the comprehensive Patent Prosecution Highway pilot programme.

 II.
 IP5 PPH pilot programme